microsoft/SDN/Kubernetes/HOWTO-on-prem.md

     $ sudo ./generate-routes.sh 192.168

 As you add more Windows nodes, you will need to run commands similar to that at the end of the script, except with `$CLUSTER.3.0`, etc. The gateway for Windows nodes will always be a `.2`.
 You will need to run analogous commands [on the Windows side](#join-to-cluster) later.

+## Deploying On Existing Clusters ##
+This section applies to people who want to add nodes to an existing Linux cluster that they've painstakingly set up.
+Whether set up manually, or via `kubeadm`, the only thing that you need from the Linux master is the _certificate configuration file_.

+If you used `kubeadm`, this would probably be at `/etc/kubernetes/admin.conf`.
+If you deployed manually, this may be at `~/.kube/config`.
+Wherever it is, just drop a copy at `C:\k\config` on the Windows node and things should work.

+Of course, you will still need to [build the Windows binaries](#building-kubernetes-windows-binaries) on a Linux box.

 ## Building Kubernetes' Windows Binaries ##